ivarmlee11/html-css-review/readme.md

 div {
   border-radius: 50%;
 }
-/* rounds the corneers of a div element */
+/* rounds the corners of a div element */
 .header p {
   font-size: 18px;
 }
-/* sets font size to 18px */
+/* sets font size to 18px in all p tags which are children of tags with the .header class */ .footer {
-.footer {
   position: absolute;
   bottom: 0;